Community Group Housing

 Rent support is not available for:

-- services providing support for people in independent living situations.
+- Services providing support for people in independent living situations.

-It does not cover the costs of providing office space or staff accommodation.
+- The costs of providing office space or staff accommodation.

 What do we take into account when we calculate Rent Support?